HieuNguyenVu/scully-personal-website/blog/reduce-your-loadtime.md

 </mat-tab-group>
 ```

+5. Reduce your `.js / .json` load in `<script>` by merge they to one, then minify them.
+Always true the script with `*.min.js` - it already minify.

+### 3. Others file

+* Almost popular file types like SVG, png, json, jpg and pdf can compress.
+If it was a manual, a guide file, you should compress it before publish as a static file.
+* If you have a lot of files that need to load, you can compress them to `.zip` and load one time.
+It makes a better performance.

 ## III.
 Reduce the render time

 Nowaday render time is not important as 10 years ago, but in some case, it still be affect your user experience.